brown-dl-team-tactless-goldfish/neural_decompiler/README.md

 ## Contributors
 NeuralDecompiler was developed by [Andrew Yang](https://github.com/ajy25), [Tiger Ji](https://github.com/taiga-forestry), [Frank Chiu](https://github.com/frankchiu12), and [Justin Cheng](https://github.com/jqhc) to fulfill the final project requirement of [CSCI 1470/2470 - Deep Learning](https://brown-deep-learning.github.io/dl-website-s23/), which was taught by Professor Ritambhara Singh at Brown University.

 Andrew Yang contributed to the preprocessing and tokenization of training data.
-Andrew also implemented the transformer model.
+Andrew also implemented and trained the transformer model.

 Tiger Ji contributed to the compiling process of C to Assembly as well as the cleaning of C and Assembly files.
 Tiger also wrote the script to rename function, struct, and variable names in the C files.
 Finally, Tiger wrote the client facing code.